Emerald Triangle: Environmental concerns

 There is an environmental impact from outdoor cannabis production in the Emerald Triangle, which is largely unregulated.
 These effects include illegal damming, diversion and taking of water from streams (especially during summer), and also pesticide-laden runoff into streams, all of which may degrade critical salmon fisheries.
 Clearcutting and roadbuilding for the cannabis plantations can also degrade the environment and endanger salmon.
 The grows often occur illegally on public land.

 In popular culture

 The Lookouts, founded in 1985 by Larry Livermore, who also founded Lookout!
-Records, was Tré Cool's first band.
-The punk rock band named for the fire lookout at Iron Peak in Mendocino County, which led local marijuana growers to threaten to burn down Livermore's house for bringing too much publicity to their hilly isolated region of the Emerald Triangle near Spyrock.
+Records, were Tré Cool's first band.
+The punk rock band was named for the fire lookout at Iron Peak in Mendocino County, which led local marijuana growers to threaten to burn down Livermore's house for bringing too much publicity to their hilly isolated region of the Emerald Triangle near Spyrock.
 The band wrote many songs about the surrounding area on Mendocino Homeland and Spy Rock Road, an album named for the road lined with marijuana grows that leads to Iron Peak.
 Livermore also wrote Spy Rock Memories, a 2013 book about his time living off the grid in the heart of the Emerald Triangle.